Jalez/TDDProject/README.md

 Test 5: Checks the addition of decimal numbers, accounting for floating-point precision.

-Test 6: Checks behavior when a non-number is provided.

-Test 7: Ensures adding zero returns the original number.
+Test 6: Ensures adding zero returns the original number.

-Test 8: Checks the default value when no arguments are provided.
+Test 7: Checks the default value when no arguments are provided.